hp-gong/angularjs-php-launch-application/README.md

 == Instructions ==

-Before you upload the angularjs.sql file.
+Before you upload the angularjs.sql file to phpmyadmin

 Open the file and change the username and password.